 Thanksgiving Day Tips for Your Pet

-Pay attention to the food.
+One of the most important things to pay attention to is…THE FOOD!
 Most of the hazards for pets related to Thanksgiving involve the delicious food we enjoy as humans.

-Keep the trash out of your pets reach.
-Turkey carcass can be deadly to the family pet and you’ll want to keep any other food scraps far away from your pets wondering nose.
+- Keep the trash out of your pets reach.
+A turkey carcass and other bones can be deadly to the family pet.
+Other food scraps can also cause a number of problems for your pets so keep them far away from your pet's sniffing nose.

 - Since everyone is getting special treats, don’t forget the special treats (of the dog or cat kind) for your pet and leave the human treats for the humans.